KSP-KOS/KOS/doc/source/structures/vessels/stage.rst

     This is a dictionary style collection of the available :struct:`Resource` for the current stage.
-The :struct:`String` key in the lexicon will match the name suffix on the :struct:`Resource`.
+The :struct:`String` key in the lexicon will match the name suffix on the :struct:`AggregateResource`.
 This suffix walks the parts list entirely on every call, so it is recommended that you cache the value if it will be reference repeatedly.